patrickpissurno/sqlutils/README.md

 ```

 ## Production-ready?
 Yes.
 This module has a strict 100% coverage policy.
 Travis-CI runs for every commit, which guarantees safety.
-It is also been in production internally for more than a year.
+It's been in production internally for more than a year.

 ## License